 Living in Angola is living in a different and exotic place, and being exposed to reality so different from Europe made me have different perspectives about things, learn to do unexpected things, and ultimately contribute actively to my goal of enjoying life the most!

 #1 To have more Patience

-Luanda will test and retest your patience, in every possible way!
+Luanda will test and retest your patience in every possible way!
 In the beginning, you will lose it a few times.
 When you think: there’s nothing else to happen, then something really “amazing” will surprise you!
-But then you get used to it… or sort of 🙂 Well, if you don’t get used to it, you will probably have a bad time, during your expat years.
+But then you get used to it… or sort of 🙂 Well, if you don’t get used to it, you will probably have a bad time during your expat years.

-Many of my friends and expat colleagues tell me that they have to go back every 3 or 4 months to relax and take a breath.
+Many of my friends and expat colleagues tell me that they must go back every 3 or 4 months to relax and take a breath.
 Believe us, you will need those days out of the mad traffic, the traffic police officer, the long work hours, the few and very expensive fun activities, the constant slight feeling of insecurity, the electricity and water supply problems, the foreign currency nightmare… and so on.

 #2 To Appreciate Electricity

 After two and a half years in Angola, I truly love electricity.
 I have learned the value of things I always thought were a given fact.
-I now know what we can’t do without electricity and I will share this awesome insight: without electricity… WE CAN’T DO ANYTHING!
+I now know what we can’t do without electricity, and I will share this awesome insight: without electricity… WE CAN’T DO ANYTHING!